-The Elections Division has procedures in place for election observers at the polling place.
-It is important that activities at the polling places are organized, operationally smooth, and hassle-free for both the voters and the Election Officers.
+The Registration & Elections Division has procedures in place for election observers at the polling place.
+It is important that activities at the polling places are organized, operate smoothly, and hassle-free for both the voters and the Election Officers.

-- Observers are welcome to watch all proceedings at the polls, including Election Officers while opening up the polls, citizens preparing to vote, and, more commonly, to observe the closing activities. - Observers have the right to raise questions to the Inspector or Judge, and may direct their questions about procedures to the Inspector or, in the Inspector's absence, to the Judge in charge. - Observers may not go near a voting booth while occupied and may not approach voters during the voting process.
-Observers may talk to voters outside the polling place, beyond the "noelectioneering zone." - Observers may not directly challenge a voter.
-Election law provides that only the Election Officer holds the right to challenge a particular vote. - Observers may not interfere in any way with the voting process.
+- Observers are welcome to watch all proceedings at the polls, including Election Officers while opening up the polls, citizens preparing to vote, and, more commonly, to observe the closing activities. - Observers have the right to pose procedural questions to the Inspector, or in the Inspector's absence, to the Judge in charge. - Observers may not go near an occupied voting booth and may not approach voters during the voting process.
+Observers may talk to voters outside the polling place, beyond the "no-electioneering zone". - Observers may not directly challenge a voter.
+Only an Election Officer holds the right to challenge a particular vote. - Observers may not interfere in any way with the voting process.